Arab foreign ministers accuse Iran of undermining regional security

 They are expected to meet again on Jan.
 25 in the UAE, Arab League Secretary-General Nabil al-Arabi said at the news conference.

-(Reporting by Ahmed Aboulenei, Mostafa Hashem, and Ali Abdelati; Writing by Eric Knecht; Editing by Digby Lidstone)
+(Additional reporting by Ali Abdelati and Mostafa Hashem; Editing by Digby Lidstone)